Research Assistant, MA in Social and Cultural Anthropology

 nastja.slavec@zrc-sazu.si

-Since October 2020, Nastja Slavec is a research assistant at the Institute of Anthropological and Spatial Studies and a PhD student of anthropology at the Postgraduate school ZRC SAZU.
+Since October 2020, Nastja Slavec is an assistant researcher at the Institute of Anthropological and Spatial Studies and a PhD student of anthropology at the Postgraduate school ZRC SAZU.
 Her research interests include linguistic anthropology, national, ethnic and linguistic minorities, and the anthropology of dance.

 Nastja obtained a Bachelor degree in Physics from the University of Trieste in 2015.
 Subsequently, she enrolled in the European Joint Master Programme in Social and Cultural Anthropology CREOLE – Cultural Differences and Transnational Processes at the University of Ljubljana, from which she graduated in 2019.
 During her studies, she received two Erasmus scholarships, one for a one-year-long study exchange at the Faculty of Sciences of the University of Oviedo, Spain (2013/2014), and another for attending the 2nd year of the CREOLE MA at the National University of Ireland in Maynooth (2017/2018).